 WHY am I giving in like this?
 I am giving in because I have found that one particular violin student of mine thrives with finger numbers, and flounders without them.

 My young student's strength is reading and reproducing the notes.
 She DOES NOT have an ear for notes yet.
-I am hopeful that will eventually come.
+(She also is very slow to match pitch when singing.)
+I am hopeful that "the ear" will eventually come.

 Perhaps in a classroom of other kids playing the violin, she would "catch on."
 At home, with just her lonesome, she teaches herself MISTAKES.